-- Download the configuration utility from www.millswoodeng.com.au/resources.html and run it. - Connect the balancer to your PC with a micro-USB cable. - Click on the "Connect" menu item to establish a connection with the balancer. - Click on the "Device" menu and check that reading the balancer's configuration settings works. - Using the wiring diagram corresponding to the number of cells in the battery, wire up the cell balance connections between balancer and battery. - Click on the "Voltages" tab and check that cell voltages are being measured correctly. - Click on the "Current and Temperature" tab and check that these are also being measured correctly. - If desired, adjust the configuration settings and write these to the balancer. - If desired, save your settings to a file.
+- Download the configuration utility from www.millswoodeng.com.au/resources.html and run it. - Connect the balancer to your PC with a micro-USB cable. - Click on the "Connect" menu item to establish a connection with the balancer. - Click on the "Device" menu and check that reading the balancer's configuration settings works. - Disconnect the balancer from your PC. - Using the wiring diagram (given in section 12) corresponding to the number of cells in the battery, bridge the appropriate solder bridges on the balancer with a blob of solder. - ✓ Using the same wiring diagram, wire up the cell balance connections between balancer and battery.
+Check your solder bridges and balance connections carefully before connecting the battery a mistake here may damage the balancer. - Reconnect the balancer to your PC. - Click on the "Voltages" tab and check that cell voltages are being measured correctly. - Click on the "Current and Temperature" tab and check that these are also being measured correctly. - If desired, adjust the configuration settings and write these to the balancer. - If desired, save your settings to a file.